About

 DoD STARBASE is a premier educational program, sponsored by the Office of the

-Military volunteers apply abstract principles to real-world situations by leading tours and giving lectures on the use of STEM in different settings and careers.
+Military volunteers apply abstract principles to real-world situations by leading tours and giving lectures on the use of STEAM in different settings and careers.
 Since the academies are located in different branches of the military this experience is highly

 varied.
 Students may discuss how chemical fires are extinguished, learn how injured are transported, or explore the cockpit of an F-18 or the interior of a submarine.

 The academies work with school districts to support their standards of learning objectives.
-A teacher whose class attended DoD STARBASE stated, STARBASE teaches science and math in ways that we wish we had the time, resources, and expertise to do in the regular classroom.
-It’s experiential, exploratory learning with a direct tie to the Standards.
+A teacher whose class attended DoD STARBASE stated, “STARBASE teaches science and mathematics in ways that we wish we had the time, resources, and expertise to do in the regular classroom.
+It’s experiential, exploratory learning with a direct tie to the Standards.”

-In 2010, STARBASE offerings expanded to include STARBASE 2.0, a unique school-based afterschool program that targets at-risk 6th to 8th graders.
-The program takes place in partnering schools that have expressed the desire for additional DoD STARBASE program resources.
-As with other school-based afterschool mentoring programs, DoD STARBASE 2.0 is highly structured and is intended to help support school goals by increasing student interest and knowledge in STEM, increasing engagement with school, and increasing STEM career awareness.
+As with other school-based afterschool mentoring programs, DoD STARBASE Advanced is highly structured and is intended to help support school goals by increasing student interest and knowledge in STEAM, increasing engagement with school, and increasing STEAM career awareness.
 Individual programs use a variety of different team projects to achieve these goals.
-STEM projects include topics like Scalextrics, robotics, rocketry, engineering, physics, FIRST LEGO League, solar cars, chemistry, technology, and aerospace.
-Mentors play a vital role in the success of the program by serving as successful STEM professional coaches and role models.
+STEAM projects include topics like Scalextrics, robotics, rocketry, engineering, physics, FIRST LEGO League, solar cars, chemistry, technology, and aerospace.
+Mentors play a vital role in the success of the program by serving as successful STEAM professional coaches and role models.

 “STARBASE teaches science and math in ways that we wish we had the time, resources, and expertise to do in the regular classroom.
 It’s experiential, exploratory learning with a direct tie to the Standards.”